 Do I need to provide my own sleeping bag?

 If you are staying in a tent, we provide the tent, but you need to provide your own sleeping bag and mattress.

 Is tent camping provided at every stage?

-There is no tent camping provided at either of the start and finish communities but there is tent camping provided at every other stage.
+There is no tent camping provided at either of the start (Fernie, stages 1-3) and finish (Canmore) communities but there is tent camping provided at every other stage.
 We encourage all participants to book hotel accommodation for the start and finish.
 Find host hotel details here.
 Remember to book early.